Canada: Cartel Regulation

 - how and where the officers propose to accomplish the interception.

-The issuing judge must be satisfied that granting the authorisation is in the best interests of the administration of justice; that other investigative procedures have been tried and failed; and that the matter is of such urgency that it would be impractical for the officers to carry out the investigation without the assistance of the wiretap.
+The issuing judge must be satisfied that granting the authorisation is in the best interests of the administration of justice, and that other investigative procedures have been tried and failed, other investigative procedures are unlikely to succeed, or the matter is of such urgency that it would be impractical for the officers to carry out the investigation without the assistance of the wiretap.

 In a Canadian competition law context, conceptually, ‘immunity’ and ‘leniency’ are treated differently.
 ‘Immunity’ refers to complete immunity from prosecution (ie, no criminal charges are laid), whereas ‘leniency’ refers to lenient or more favourable treatment (eg, reduced penalties) in return for a guilty plea and cooperation.